World Foraminifera Database

 - Edit history: date of entry and changes made, name of editor

 - Links to a Taxonomic tree, Google, Google Scholar and Google images.

 The records on higher taxa generally have the same structure as those of the species records.
 Not all of the above items already exist for all taxa entered in the database, but they will be asdded as time permits.

-What you can do with this database at this moment in time is find out what the currently accepted combination is of your subject foraminifer, what its currently accepted higher taxon affiliation is, and from where it was originally described.
+What you can do with this database at this time is find out what the currently accepted combination is of your subject foraminifer, what its currently accepted higher taxon affiliation is, and from where it was originally described.
 You can also check which accepted species occur in a higher taxon.
-What you cannot (yet) do is find every published combination of genus and species name, as we gave priority so far to the original and the currently accepted combinations (so non-original non-accepted combinations are frequently still lacking).
-What you also cannot do reliably is trace the distributions of species and higher taxa or extract regional lists of species, because there is as yet no consistency in the data entered from around the world.
+What you cannot (yet) do is find every published combination of genus and species name, as we have given priority so far to the original and the currently accepted combinations (so non-original non-accepted combinations are frequently still lacking).
+What you also cannot do comprehensively is trace the distributions of species and higher taxa or extract regional lists of species, because there is as yet no consistency in the data entered from around the world.